There are several metrics that a business relies on to measure its performance.

 Share of Customer acquisition cost, or CAC, can be defined as the total spend a business incurs in customer acquisition cost CAC over a fixed period of time.
 It includes the cost of all marketing and sales efforts to persuade a customer to purchase a product or service from the business.

-Thus, all advertising expenses, salaries of sales and marketing employees, overheads, bonuses, etc., are included in the CAC.
-This makes it one of the most important metrics to help a business know whether it is operating efficiently and profitably.
+Thus, the CAC includes all advertising expenses, salaries of sales and marketing employees, overheads, bonuses, etc., making it one of the most important metrics for determining whether a business is operating efficiently and profitably.

-For this purpose, the CAC has to be analysed while considering the Customer Lifetime Value (CLV), which shows how worth a customer is to a business.
-If the CAC per customer for the long-term is higher than the revenue earned, the business is spending more on acquiring customers than it is earning from those customers.
+For this purpose, the CAC has to be analysed while considering the Customer Lifetime Value (CLV), which shows how valuable a customer is to a business.
+If the CAC per customer for the long term is higher than the revenue earned, the business is spending more on acquiring customers than it is earning from those customers.

 The Significance of Customer Acquisition Cost

-The primary reason CAC is crucial for any business is that it indicates how successfully it can bring new users onboard, especially those in the Software as a Service (SaaS) industry.
+The primary reason CAC is crucial for any business is that it indicates how successfully it can attract new users, especially those in the Software as a Service (SaaS) industry.
 Their marketing and sales teams put considerable work and resources into customer acquisition, but it can take a lot of time before any returns are seen.

 With CAC, it is possible to measure whether allocating those resources to customer acquisition is justified or can be better used in another way.
 This can help attract more sales and enhance marketing efforts for the business model, assist in rationalising the budget for different objectives, and provide information regarding any inefficiencies in operation.

-Strategic actions can be employed to lower your CAC upon determining your CAC, helping improve the marketing sales Return on Investment (ROI).
-However, one should not assume that CAC should be used in isolation and should be considered along with other factors, like CLV.
+Upon determining your CAC, strategic actions can be employed to lower it, helping improve the marketing sales Return on Investment (ROI).
+However, one should not assume that CAC should be used in isolation; rather, it should be considered along with other factors, like CLV.
 This is because a business has to create customers and retain them, and customer retention is easier than customer acquisition.

 Calculating Customer Acquisition Cost